 Freshwater was founded by three visionary leaders: the late Dick Gray, the late Hib Hill and Dr. Richard Caldecott, who still serves as a member of the Freshwater board.
 Read an account of the founding written by Mr. Gray, who was the key figure in the leadership group.

 Freshwater Society is a 501(c)(3) nonprofit.
 View our Internal Revenue Service 990 form.

-If you would like to support the important work of Freshwater Society, please consider becoming a member.
+If you would like to support the important work of Freshwater, please consider becoming a member.